All Episodes

 And we're there.

-We're at that point where we just can't afford everybody to have the high quality health care.
+We're at that point where we just can't afford everybody to have the high-quality healthcare.

 So what would happen if you just can't afford it and the government isn't going to give it to you?

-Well, you're you're gonna get flexible then.
+Well, you're going to get flexible then.

-If you give up all of your bodily privacy, we'll we'll tell you that we'll anonymize the data so that we're just using it for science and it's not about you specifically.
+If you give up all of your bodily privacy, we'll tell you that we'll anonymize the data so that we're just using it for science and it's not about you specifically.

 We'll tell you that it's private, but you'll never know.

-But you have to give us all your data about your health all the time, and then we'll give you uh health care insurance at half the price.
+But you have to give us all your data about your health all the time, and then we'll give you health care insurance at half the price.

 How many people would take that deal?